 2. Do I have to carry original bill / invoice?

 The assessed value is not solely dependent on the cost price of the product.
 However, producing a purchase bill/invoice may help the Customs Officer in the assessment.

 Note that it is not mandatory for the Officer to charge you based on the bill.
 He can use the Customs database and his personal judgement in assessing the value.

-3. What if I bought the TV on discount offer?
-Can I get the assessment done on same price?
+3. What if I bought the TV on a discount offer?
+Can I get the assessment done at the same price?

 Here also it is not mandatory for the Officer to charge you based on the bill.
 He can use the customs database and his personal judgement in assessing the value.

-4. Can I get discount on used TV?
+4. Can I get a discount on used TV?